 In 2018 Friends of Crystal Palace Dinosaurs launched a successful Crowdfund London effort to raise money to reinstate a bridge to the Dinosaurs islands.
 It has been supported by the council, the Mayor of London, numerous professional societies, historical societies, working specialists including many conservators and over 600 individual contributors.

-We have since worked with architects Tonkin Liu, engineers Arup and metal fabricators Cake Industries to design a beautiful and fit-for-purpose pedestrian bridge.
+We have worked with architects Tonkin Liu, engineers Arup and metal fabricators Cake Industries to design a beautiful and fit-for-purpose pedestrian bridge.
 We have support from the park’s landowner, London Borough of Bromley (LBB), and Historic England (HE), for the project and for our current design.
-We’d like to include your views as stakeholders in our next steps.
+We also ran a public consultation on the designs for the bridge and held several events to present designs and gather feedback.

 We will reinstate a secure, lockable bridge to the Dinosaur islands.
 We have selected the new location to the south of the site as being more sympathetic to the landscape, logistically easier and more appropriate to the narrative of the geological walk through time.
 The previous bridge location is no longer easily accessible due to the new weir and interferes with the landscape views.